 Founding director Janet Weiss of the Ross and Ford schools envisioned NPM as a cross-discipline research center, and grew into a space for students to work side-by-side with nonprofits and government.
 Shared interests across schools and sectors led to internships, speakers, and new courses.
 Many impact-focused students were involved in the center’s Student Advisory Board and other activities.

-Beginning in 2014, a few NPM programs shifted to the Center for Social Impact and a revamped NPM relocated to the Ford School of Public Policy with a research focus.
+Beginning in 2014, a few NPM programs shifted to Business Impact and a revamped NPM relocated to the Ford School of Public Policy with a research focus.

 450+ – BOARD FELLOWS PLACED ON 175 NONPROFIT BOARDS SINCE 2003